kubernetes-retired/service-catalog/docs/README.md

 permalink: /docs/
 ---

-Welcome to the documentation for Service Catalog.
+# Service Catalog Documentation

 This page is an index for the articles in here.
 We recommend you start by reading the [introduction](./concepts/index.md#introduction), and then move on to the [installation instructions](./install.md).
 After you install, see our [walkthrough](./walkthrough.md) document to get started using Service Catalog.